elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 `:application.start(:my_project)`, you might want to do actual app job here.

-There are a few ways to start an application:

-* `mix run "MyProject.start"`
-* `mix iex`, and then you get into IEx.
-You can `MyProject.start` here, play with exported application functions, and more.
+There are a few ways to start an application.
+You can use the `mix run` task or run `mix iex` to start an Elixir interactive shell and then type `MyProject.start` to play with exported application functions and more.

 ## 4 Tasks